Santhoshanbu2002/FUTURE_DS_02/README.md

 # 📊 Social Media Ad Campaign Dashboard

 ## 📌 Project Overview
-This project delivers an **interactive Power BI dashboard** built on Social Media ad campaign data.
+This project delivers an **interactive Power BI dashboard** built on Social Media ad campaign data in the year of 2024.
 It provides a **360° view of ad performance**, helping businesses measure **engagement, CTR, ROI, and ROAS** while identifying top-performing ads and audiences.

 ---